jmscudder/COVID/index.md

 The cumulative number of first and second round vaccinations.
 If no new events were reported, these lines would be horizontal.
 ![](Vaccinations.png)

->The current total number of first round vaccinations is equivalent to 1 person out of every 3 in the state of Ohio having begun their vaccination sequence,  or 8 people out of every 19 people over age 18.
+>The current total number of first round vaccinations is equivalent to 1 person out of every 3 in the state of Ohio having begun their vaccination sequence,  or 3 people out of every 7 people over age 18.
- >This is 32.8 percent of the population of Ohio, and 42.1 percent of the 18+ population.
+ >This is 33.48 percent of the population of Ohio, and 42.97 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 9 people out of every 46 in the state of Ohio having completed their vaccination sequence, or 1 person out of every 4 people over age 18.
+>The current total number of second round vaccinations is equivalent to 10 people out of every 49 in the state of Ohio having completed their vaccination sequence, or 5 people out of every 19 people over age 18.
->This is 19.59 percent of the population of Ohio, and 25.14 percent of the 18+ population.
+>This is 20.29 percent of the population of Ohio, and 26.04 percent of the 18+ population.

->Currently fully protected by the vaccine are: 1663271 people, who received their second round vaccination on or before Mar 24 2021.
+>Currently fully protected by the vaccine are: 1711838 people, who received their second round vaccination on or before Mar 25 2021.
->This represents 14.22 percent of the population of Ohio, or 18.25 percent of the 18+ population.
+>This represents 14.63 percent of the population of Ohio, or 18.78 percent of the 18+ population.